 Thanks to continuous advancements in technology, we are now able to collect data based on our own lifestyle, fitness, water intake, even sleep patterns.

 When we use public transport, we’re able to consult travel websites and apps that provide us with comprehensive and real-time routes and results.
-When we want to track our fitness, we can programme our smart watches to do so.
+When we want to track our fitness, we can program our smart watches to do so.

-To understand our sleep, receive tailored music recommendations, or monitor how much time we spend on websites, technology can grace us with simple answers – all derived from the millions of bits of data that are transmitted from our devices every day.
+To understand our sleep, receive tailored music recommendations or monitor how much time we spend on websites, technology can grace us with simple answers – all derived from the millions of bits of data that are transmitted from our devices every day.